Health minister tells Germans: Get vaccinated or get COVID

 BERLIN (AP) — Germany’s health minister said Monday that the rapid rise in coronavirus cases means it’s likely everyone in the country who isn’t vaccinated will have caught COVID-19 by the end of the winter — and some of those will die.

-Official figures showed more than 30,000 newly confirmed cases in Germany over the past 24 hours — an increase of about 50% compared to one week ago.
+Official figures Monday showed more than 30,000 newly confirmed cases in Germany over the past 24 hours — an increase of about 50% compared to one week ago.
+The country is this week expected to pass 100,000 coronavirus-related deaths since the start of the pandemic.

 Hospitals have warned that ICU capacities are nearly exhausted, with some patients having to be transferred to other clinics far away.

 Health Minister Jens Spahn urged Germans to get vaccinated, including with booster shots if their first round of inoculation occurred more than six months ago, to reduce the risk of serious illness.